Jonathan Tweet

-Jonathan Tweet (born 1965) is an American game designer who has been involved in the development of the role-playing games Ars Magica, Everway, Over the Edge, Talislanta, the third edition of Dungeons & Dragons and 13th Age, and the collectible miniatures game Dreamblade.
-In 2015 Tweet released Grandmother Fish, a full-color, full-sized book about evolution aimed at preschoolers.
-In 2018 Tweet released Clades and Clades Prehistoric, two card games for children and adults which demonstrate the concept of a clade.
+Jonathan Tweet (born 1965) is an American game designer who has been involved in the development of the role-playing games Ars Magica, Everway, Over the Edge, Talislanta, the third edition of Dungeons & Dragons and 13th Age, as well as the collectible miniatures game Dreamblade.
+In 2015, Tweet released Grandmother Fish, a full-color, full-sized book about evolution aimed at preschoolers.
+In 2018, Tweet released Clades and Clades Prehistoric, two card games for children and adults which demonstrate the concept of a clade.

 Early life

 Native to Rock Island, Illinois, Tweet is the son of Roald Tweet, an Augustana College professor emeritus and local historian, and Margaret Tweet.
 Jonathan Tweet started playing D&D in the 1970s, when his father gave him his first Dungeons & Dragons game.
 He then formed his own gaming group by recruiting classmates.
-Tweet graduated from Rock Island High School class valedictorian in 1983.
+Tweet graduated from Rock Island High School as class valedictorian in 1983.
 He majored in psychology and sociology at his parents' alma mater, St. Olaf College in Minnesota.